jassenousiainen/webgl-raytracer/README.md

 # WebGL Raytracer
-A simple realtime raytracer made with JavaScript and WebGL (GLSL).
-Requires browser with WebGL 1.0 support (developed and tested on Chrome v87) and a somewhat powerful GPU.
+A simple realtime raytracer made with JavaScript and WebGL.
+Requires browser with WebGL 2.0 support (developed and tested on Chrome v87) and a somewhat powerful GPU.

 The ray tracing happens completely in the fragment shader, which is found in the file `fragment.glsl`.
 The vertex shader only calculates the origin and direction of the rays.
 The contents of both of these shader files are then just copied to inline HTML.
+The program uses no vertex buffers, instead it uses the indices of the three vertices of the fullscreen triangle.

 ## Features
-- Fully realtime ray-traced, rasterization is only used for the full screen quad
+- Fully realtime ray-traced, rasterization is only used for the full screen triangle
 - Intersection for sphere and plane primitives (and rectangles with currently only fixed direction)
 - Phong shading model for diffuse and specular illumination
 - Supports point lights and rectangle area lights with customizable size